 Terrorists are very likely to try and carry out attacks in Mauritania.
 Avoid traveling to the eastern and northern provinces of Mauritania - Tiris Zemmour, Adrar, Tagant, and Hodh el Chargui - as there is a continuing high threat from terrorism throughout the country.

 SCAMS RISK: HIGH

 As in almost any country, there is a great risk of getting scammed in Mauritania, too.
 Always check everything twice and negotiate everything in advance.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.

 Women are strongly advised against going anywhere in Mauritania alone and unaccompanied.
 If you do decide to go to Mauritania, be extremely careful, especially at night and always try to stick with other individuals or groups.
 Even going accompanied by just one more person is better than going alone.

 Though the gorgeous Mauritania, that boasts beautiful deserts and coastline beauty, its safety remains constantly in question with its persistent struggles located with poverty, terrorism, escalating crime rates and severely mined border areas.

-- Currency - Mauritanian ouguiya is the official currency in Mauritania.
-Credit cards are mostly accepted at top-end hotels, larger businesses and similar establishments.
+Mauritanian ouguiya is the official currency in Mauritania.
+Credit cards are mostly accepted at top-end hotels, larger businesses, and similar establishments.

-- Weather - Mauritania has a desert climate in the centre-north, that turns into semi-desert in the south, due to the summer monsoon that brings substantial rainfall between June and early October.
+Mauritania has a desert climate in the center-north, that turns into semi-desert in the south, due to the summer monsoon that brings substantial rainfall between June and early October.
 The temperature is tempered by the sea breezes on the coastline.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Mauritania, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Mauritania, since it covers not only the costs medical problems but also theft and loss of valuables.